-Solution of the Angular and Azimuthal Equations
+Solutions for the Angular and Azimuthal Equations

-- The radial wave function R and the spherical harmonics Y determine the probability density for the various quantum states. - Thus the total wave function $\psi(r,\theta,\phi)$ depends on n, l , and m{l} .
+- The radial wave function R and the spherical harmonics Y determine the probability density for the various quantum states. - Thus the total wave function $\psi(r,\theta,\varphi)$ depends on n, l , and m{l} .
 The wave function can be written as